bsu-cs-jb/cs-411-docs/lab-01/specification.md

 3. Generate a React Native project in this repository using expo.
 4. Customize the generated project to share something unique or interesting about yourself
-5. Answer the questions from the lab
+5. Answer the questions in the README.md

 ## Rubric